LasithaPrabodha/hotel-website/README.md

 ## Installation and Setup

-Follow these steps to set up and run our web design project:
+Follow these steps to set up and run  web design project:

 1. **Clone the Repository**: Clone this repository to your local machine using the following command: